ArgoCanada/argo-dm/docs/barge-summary.md

 was sent the day before recovery.

-The floats did transmit data during their test mission, however the technical packets incicated that there were frequenct communication timeouts.
+The floats did transmit data during their test mission, however the technical packets incicated that there were frequent communication timeouts.
 This was not totally surprising since the barge is enclosed.
 Any data that were not transmitted during the mission were transmitted following recovery by connecting to the float via Bluetooth and sending the command `!SE 1`.